abhinaykhalatkar/my-react-boilerplate/README.md

 ### `npm run prodBuild`

-for building production ready build files containes the .htaccess file for apache server and sitemap from
+for building production ready build files containes the .htaccess file (for apache server) , sitemap.xml and robots.txt file from util. any changes to make to this files can be made from util directory in there respective ts files.

+## Broken Documentation 😅
 #### routing

 all routing is done recursivly for navbar, react-router-dom,sitemap.xml, sidebar component.